 Our Billings CCL volunteer meeting is the 2nd Thursday of each month.
-The next one will be on Thursday, April 12, 2018.
+The next one will be on Thursday, June 14, 2018.
 We meet at the UUFellowship, 2032 Central Ave.
-7-8:30pm.
-Newcomers are welcomed at 6:30pm.
+6:00-7:30pm.
+All are welcome!

 For more information about the Citizens’ Climate Lobby check out this short video or go to the national Citizens’ Climate Lobby main website at https://citizensclimatelobby.org/.